I’m pregnant and addicted. What’s better subutex or methadone?

 Meth/amphetamines: Risk of neurodevelopmental problems, low birth weight, cleft palates, and other malformations.

 Opioids: Risk of spina bifida, congenital glaucoma, and hydrocephaly.
-Also, extremely high risk of Neonatal Abstinence Syndrome or NAS.
+Also, an extremely high risk of Neonatal Abstinence Syndrome or NAS.

 Alcohol: High risk of Fetal Alcohol Syndrome, low birth weight, failure to thrive, cognitive issues.

 There are many more, those are just naming a few, so it is very important that you seek help right away for your addiction during pregnancy.
-Also, there are more risks involved of using any street drug because you don’t know exactly what you are getting cut into the drug.
+Also, there are more risks involved in using any street drug because you don’t know exactly what you are getting cut into the drug.

 Of my research I have found that using a maintenance program drug for opioid addiction is actually considered to be relatively safe for your unborn child.
-Most mothers have perfectly happy, healthy children born on subutex and methadone.
+Most mothers have perfectly happy, healthy children born on Subutex and methadone.